ikwzm/uiomem/Readme.md

 The `sync-offset` property is optional.
 When the `sync-offset` property is not specified, `sync-offset` is set to <0>.

-Details on cache management will be described in the next section.

 ### `sync-size`

 The `sync-size` property is used to set the size of the buffer range when manually